 On day one, heat the milk in a saucepan over a gentle heat.
 Place the yoghurt into a bowl and stir in the warmed milk.
 Cover and leave in a warm place for 12-24 hours until thickened.
 Stir in any liquids that may have separated.

-On day two, stir the flour into the yoghurt, incorporating evenly.
+On day two, stir the strong white flour into the yoghurt, incorporating evenly.
 Cover and leave at room temperature (about 20C) for two days.
 The mixture should be full of bubbles and smell pleasantly sour.

-On day four, add the flour to the starter with the water and the milk.
+On day four, add the measured flour to the starter with the water and the milk.
 Cover and leave at warm room temperature for 12-24 hours.

 On day five the starter should be quite active now and be full of little bubbles.
 Remove half of the starter and discard.
 Add the flour and the water to the remaining starter and mix thoroughly.
 Cover and leave at warm room temperature for 24 hours.